 This post contains affiliate links.
 Read my full disclosure here.

 We’ve just found a beautiful place that we made our favorite to visit – Siargao.
 We spent four days and three nights there just in time for Kai’s birthday.
 We made it a “thing” to travel when it’s our little boy’s special day.
-This year, Kai’s turned four and we decided to take a trip to the surfing capital of the Philippines.
+This year, we decided to travel to Siargao with a kid.

 Our ticket was booked with Philippine Airlines in July at a cheaper price.
 Flying with Philippine Airlines was a great decision.
 In all of our travels, we mostly booked with a different airline but this year, we chose PAL and we’re definitely satisfied with our experience.